 Safely sharing the stories of Oak Park and River Forest

-We look forward to welcoming you back to Oak Park River Forest Museum for limited hours beginning July 8.
-For the remainder of 2020, the museum will be open to the public between 1 and 5 p.m.
+We look forward to welcoming you back to Oak Park River Forest Museum for limited hours beginning February 10, 2021.
+The museum will be open to the public between 1 and 5 p.m.
 Wednesdays through Saturdays.
 As Illinois and the Village of Oak Park move through the various phases of reopening, Oak Park River Forest Museum will adapt our operation to ensure the safety of staff, volunteers, and visitors.

 Here are some new procedures to be aware of before you visit:

-Everyone who enters the museum must wear a mask or scarf that covers both nose and mouth and to sanitize and/or wash their hands upon entering and leaving the museum.
+Everyone who enters the museum must wear a mask that covers both nose and mouth and sanitize and/or wash their hands upon entering and leaving the museum.
 Hand sanitizing materials will be provided at the door, and visitors will be required to wash and/or sanitize their hands upon entering and leaving the museum.
 New cleaning procedures will ensure door handles and other key surfaces are disinfected multiple times each day.

 We ask that all visitors maintain proper social distancing of at least six feet away from others, and we have established a new route through the museum’s exhibits to facilitate that.
-Until at least September 1, the museum will not host any indoor public programming or events likely to attract more than 10 people.
+Until further notice, the museum will not host any indoor public programming or events likely to attract more than 10 people.